 ‘Ten Years’ rounds off ‘Standing In Line’ in a soft, but by no means subtle way.
 If you’re a sucker for a mushy ballad, consider ‘Ten Years’ to be your song.

 ‘Standing In Line’ flows like any good CD should.
 While there’s no mistaking the Chris Weaver Band‘s sound, there’s plenty of variety in the tempo and texture of the songs on ‘Standing In Line’ to keep your ears interested and wondering what’s next.

-Chris Weaver co-writes ten out of the 11 tracks on ‘Standing In Line’, and he’s a pretty damn good songwriter.
+Chris Weaver co-writes all but one of the songs on the 11-track ‘Standing In Line’, and he’s a pretty damn good songwriter.
 Overall, Weaver is star quality.
 I can’t guarantee his music fits any particular music genre perfectly, but I promise this guy has a ton of talent and deserves to be heard by music fans.